Okay Millennials, Y'all Need to Learn How to Apply for Jobs

 6. Pay attention to details, like how to spell your prospective employer's name.
 Yes, I have to write this.
 Sad, isn't it?
 But I've received too many applications from people who are big fans of "Stephen Crowder."

 7. Last and most importantly, do not apply for jobs you're woefully unqualified for.
 There are a lot of entry-level jobs out there.
 If you're fresh out of school and need some job experience, you'll probably want to head over to a job marked "entry-level" not "3-5 years experience minimum."
 Also "I'm a fast learner" isn't a skill.
 Yet just about every cover letter I scan includes "I can't do this mandatory skill you're requiring for the job, but I'm a fast learner and enthusiastic!"
 Again, we work in very tight deadlines.
 I'm not overselling this here.
 Most employers aren't averse to a little on the job training, as every job and company is a little different and has a learning curve.
 But we do need employees to possess basic skills required of the job.
 So if you want to be a video editor, but have no experience in video editing outside your iPhone and some time working in Garage Band or iMovie, please don't apply for a job requiring three years minimum experience with Adobe Premiere and After Effects.
-It's on you to learn those programs.
+It's on you to learn those programs in your own time.

 Bonus point: respect the application process and don't try contacting people who work for the company you're applying to through their private channels.
 Persistence is great.
 Pestering is not.
 Learn the difference.